rebekahjacob/Bevq/Bevq-example.md

 (par\_bev\_10), energy drinks (par\_bev\_15), and mixed alcoholic drinks).

+**Note** These categories were used for our study with moms and babies, you may choose to define SSB in your own terms and add to/edit the code.

 Note that since this is a sum, we keep cases where some beverages are NA, unless all beverages are NA, then the total will also be NA.